Step-by-step guide: CPR registration for non EU citizens

 - Step 1: Get your documents ready

-- Step 2: Apply for a CPR number
+- Step 2: Apply for a CPR registration

 - Step 3: Book an appointment for your CPR registration